duongtrung/teaching/README.md

-# Teaching materials for Gisma classes.
+# Learning materials for Gisma classes.